NEKR1D/PC-OPTIMIZATION/README.md

 - Experimental ```Windows11Tweaks.bat``` that make the OS more responsive, remove bloat, remove telemetry and adjustments to security/privacy elements.
 - Not intended as a comprehensive user guide with technical explanations or a FAQ.
 - Serves mainly as a document to track my own configuration changes.
+- Inentionally not packaged or hidden in complexities in order to be transparent, modifiable and accessible.
 - Currently tested and working on;
   -  ```INTEL 12900K```
   -  ```NVIDIA 3080```